 During the surgeon consultation, your optical prescription and your vision will be examined in detail.
 Our surgeon will be looking to assess your compatibility for the LASIK procedure, and check your eye health in general.
 While most people are found to be suitable for LASIK, some people may not qualify should their prescription fall outside the acceptable range.
 Your eyes will also be carefully examined to ensure the cornea is healthy, and not too steep or thin for the procedure.

 The thickness of your cornea will be assessed to ensure there is sufficient corneal tissue to proceed with the LASIK treatment.
-In the unlikely event that you’re found unsuitable for LASIK, our surgeon may recommend an alternative treatment such as LASEK which can deliver the same impeccable results or a non-laser procedure such as Implantable Contact Lens or Clear Lens Exchange.
+In the unlikely event that you’re found unsuitable for LASIK, our surgeon may recommend an alternative treatment such as LASEK which can deliver the same impeccable results or a non-laser procedure such as Implantable Contact Lens or Lens Replacement.

 What To Expect – LASIK Results

 At your consultation, our experienced surgeon will walk you through your vision correction options based on your prescription and eye health.
 At this time, you will also be able to understand what results to expect from your LASIK procedure and how long it will take to achieve them.

 Shortly before your LASIK procedure, an experienced member from our customer care team will get in touch and inform you on how best to prepare for your treatment.
 Here are some basic guidelines that will help you get ready for LASIK immediately before and on the day of the procedure:

 – Stop wearing contact lenses.
 Two weeks prior to treatment, you should cease wearing contact lenses.
 This will help ensure your cornea is stable at the time of surgery.
 The same applies to all types of lenses.
 However, if hard or rigid lenses are worn you may be advised to swap to soft lenses until the date of your surgery.